 In addition to the 12 weeks of research and scholarly time, an additional minimum period of at least four continuous weeks of protected and uninterrupted study time must be allocated to the candidate to prepare for the ACVIM General Examination.
+If the resident does not take the General Examination during their second year of their residency, some or all of this study time may be "banked" and transferred to the third year.
+That banked time does not have to be scheduled in continuous weeks, rather may be provided as individual week-long blocks of time.

-A further additional minimum of four continuous weeks of protected and uninterrupted study time must be allocated to prepare for the SAIM Specialty Examination.
+A further additional minimum of four continuous weeks of protected and uninterrupted study time (e.g., time where the resident is relieved of all clinic responsibilities, including responsibility for client communications) must be allocated to prepare for the SAIM Specialty Examination.
 Protected and uninterrupted study time should be scheduled to precede the respective examination date as much as is practical.
 During study time, residents should still attend Journal Club, seminars and didactic learning opportunities as they arise.
 Time allocated for exam preparation should be taken during the 72-week period, not during the initial 68 weeks allocated to SAIM or during the 16 weeks allocated to intensive study in related fields.